 You May Be Able to File Schedule C-EZ

-Some very small businesses may be able to use Schedule C-EZ to file business taxes, instead of Schedule C. Schedule C-EZ is a simple one-page form which asks you a couple of questions about your income and expenses.
-This article on Schedule C-EZ explains the requirements for eligibility for using this form.
-Note that you must meet ALL of the requirements.
+Some very small businesses may be able to use Schedule C-EZ to file business taxes instead of Schedule C. Schedule C-EZ is a simple one-page form that asks a couple of questions about your income and expenses.

 Working on Your Schedule C

 Start working your way through the program.
-I usually go through once with the information I have and take notes on what I need to get.
-Then I go back again and plug in the information later.
-These tax software programs are an excellent way to do a tax return, because they ask you questions about items you might have forgotten.
+You might go through once with the information you have and take notes on the information that you need.
+Then, go back again and plug in the additional information.
+These tax software programs are an excellent way to do a tax return because they ask you questions about items you might have forgotten.

 Check for errors before you file.
-If you make a computation mistake, the IRS will catch it and make the change, but other common errors, like forgetting to sign the return, will cause your return to be rejected.
+If you make a computation mistake, the IRS will catch it and make the change, but other common errors, such as forgetting to sign the return, will cause your return to be rejected.

 All business owners must also complete Schedule SE to calculate the amount of self-employment taxes (for Social Security and Medicare).
 Schedule SE must be completed even if your business had no profit for the year.
-It's a relatively complicated form, but if you are using tax software which includes Schedule C, it should also include Schedule SE.
+It is a relatively complicated form, but if you are using tax software that includes Schedule C, it should also include Schedule SE.
 Read more about how to complete Schedule SE.